By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Published: Mar 20, 2024

-In Ayn Rand's novella, Anthem, we meet Equality 7-2521, who lives in a messed-up world where being your own person is a big no-no and everyone’s supposed to think the same.
-The story’s all about how he breaks free from this crazy society and finds out just how powerful his own mind and individuality can be.
-This essay’s gonna dig into how Equality 7-2521 changes as a person, the whole individualism versus collectivism thing, and why the word "I" is such a big deal, showing how these themes still matter to us today.
+In Ayn Rand's novella, Anthem, we get to know this guy named Equality 7-2521.
+He lives in a really messed-up world where being yourself is a no-go, and everyone's gotta think the same way.
+So what's the story about?
+It's all about how he breaks away from this crazy society and discovers just how awesome his own mind and individuality can be.
+Let's dive into how Equality 7-2521 changes as a person, the whole individualism vs. collectivism deal, and why saying "I" is such a big thing.
+These themes are still super relevant today.

-Equality 7-2521’s character changes a lot throughout Anthem, and that’s one of the coolest parts of the story.
-At the start, he’s brainwashed by the society’s motto, “We are one in all and all in one” (Rand, 7).
-This way of thinking kills any sense of being an individual.
-But as the story goes on, he starts to question these ideas and learns about the concept of “I.” That’s a huge turning point for him.
-He begins to accept his own identity and stops seeing himself as just a part of the collective machine.
+Equality 7-2521 goes through some major changes throughout Anthem.
+Seriously, it's one of the coolest parts of the story.
+In the beginning, he's pretty much brainwashed by the society's motto: “We are one in all and all in one” (Rand, p.
+7).
+This way of thinking really kills any sense of being an individual.
+But as the story moves on, he starts questioning these ideas and learns about the word “I.” That's a huge moment for him.
+He starts accepting his own identity and stops seeing himself as just another cog in the machine.

-This change in him shows the age-old fight between collectivism and individualism.
-Rand uses Equality 7-2521’s journey to highlight how important individual freedom and chasing personal happiness are.
-Even today, this struggle is still relevant.
-On one hand, we’re all about community and collective responsibility, especially with global issues like climate change and social inequality.
-On the other hand, personal freedom and self-expression are seen as key to living a good life.
-Anthem warns us about the dangers of giving up individual freedom for the so-called greater good.
+This change shows us the age-old battle between collectivism and individualism.
+Rand uses Equality 7-2521’s journey to highlight how important it is to have individual freedom and chase personal happiness.
+Even today, this struggle is still happening.
+On one hand, we've got stuff like community and collective responsibility—think global issues like climate change or social inequality.
+On the flip side, personal freedom and self-expression are key to living a good life.
+Anthem warns us about what happens if you give up individual freedom for what people say is the greater good.

-One of the most powerful things in Anthem is the word “I.” In their society, saying “I” is banned, and people are called “we” or “they.”
-This control over language shows just how much the society wants to kill any sense of self and force everyone to conform.
-When Equality 7-2521 rediscovers the word “I” and starts using it, it’s like he’s fighting back against the oppressive forces of collectivism.
+One of the most powerful things in Anthem?
+The word “I.” In their society, saying “I” is totally banned; people use “we” or “they” instead.
+This control over language shows just how hard society tries to kill any sense of self and make everyone conform.
+When Equality 7-2521 finds out about the word “I” and starts using it, it's like he's fighting back against oppressive forces of collectivism.

-In the end, Anthem makes you think hard about the clash between collectivism and individualism, the power of language, and the importance of personal identity.
-Through Equality 7-2521, Ayn Rand tells a gripping story that challenges us to think about freedom, identity, and the role of the individual in society.
-The themes in Anthem still hit home today, making us rethink the balance between collective responsibility and individual freedom, and the lasting power of the word “I” in shaping our lives and our communities.
+In the end, Anthem makes you think hard about collectivism vs. individualism clash, power of language, and importance of personal identity.
+Through Equality 7-2521’s story, Ayn Rand tells us something gripping that challenges us to think about freedom, identity, and individual's role in society.
+Themes in Anthem still matter today—they make us rethink balance between collective responsibility vs. individual freedom—and lasting power of saying “I” in shaping our lives and communities.

 Browse our vast selection of original essay samples, each expertly formatted and styled